theodorusclarence/ts-nextjs-tailwind-starter/README.md

 ## Getting Started

-### 1. Clone this template using one of the three ways:
+### 1. Clone this template using one of the three ways

 1. Use this repository as template